The Nest

 Numbers on spreadsheets - What is a 1031 ExchangeFortunately, there’s a way to defer paying taxes upon sale, and that’s through the 1031 exchange.
 You can buy a “replacement property” and not pay a single dime to the IRS by arranging with a qualified intermediary.

 After identifying the properties, you must close on one of these replacements within 180 days of the sale.
 Once you’ve done this, you’ll submit form 8824 on that year’s taxes.
-There are quite a few steps that we’ve glossed over, but any reputable 1031 exchange company will help you through all of them.
+We’ve glossed over several steps, but any reputable 1031 exchange company will help you through them.

 HOW TO DO A 1031 EXCHANGE NOW?